Fake Opals: What You Need to Know When Shopping Online

 How to Identify Fake Opal

-Currently, there are not many ways commonly available that can be used to determine if an opal is natural.
-Look for what gemologists call ‘Columnar’ structure or ‘snake skin’ pattern.
-Turn the Opal on its side and look for straight columns of colour running vertically.
-This is the sign of a fake Opal.
+Currently, there are not many ways commonly available that can be used to determine if an opal is real or fake.
+To distinguish these fake opals from their authentic counterparts, look for what gemologists call a ‘Columnar’ structure or ‘snake skin’ pattern.
+To do this, turn the Opal on its side and look for straight columns of colour running vertically.
+This is the sign of a fake opal.
 Under high magnification (around sixty) it’s clear to tell if the opal you own is synthetic, as the regularity and columnar nature of the opal is clearly visible.
-Synthetic opals, in addition to their visual clues, will emit a green colour under UV light; it is often advised to take a UV torch along to test if the stone ‘fluoresces’, and if not, it is natural.